• Collaboration

 But for most organizations, the reality is that the upfront costs, time, and ongoing development and maintenance required to reactively accommodate video are simply too steep — especially in the age of lean IT organizations.

 In the past few years, though, a new type of enterprise software has emerged that addresses these and other challenges associated with organizational video.
-The market calls it a Video Content Management System (video CMS) — although just as commonly people refer to it as a secure video library.
+The market calls it a Video Content Management Platform (video CMS) — although just as commonly people refer to it as a secure video library.

 Watch a Demo On-Demand >> Panopto: It’s Everything YouTube Isn’t